 The cone is a lot wider than your dog’s head, so learning how to move through usual spaces can be tricky.
 Be sure to guide them and move anything that may trip them up.

 02: Stay close and cuddly

 It’s likely that your dog will need a little extra help, so stay close by to lend some support (this also doubles as a great excuse not to leave the couch).

 03: Give your dog all the praise

 When your pup shows good behavior with the collar, give them compliments (a little extra attention never hurts).
 The boost of confidence will help your pet know that they’re doing the right thing and get used to the e-collar faster.

 04: Take the cone off for meals

 Your pet’s eating space may need to be reimagined given the shape and size of the e-collar.
-Most dogs learn to eat with an e-collar but in some cases it’s too tricky.
-To make mealtimes a breeze, it’s OK to remove it for eating and put it back on immediately afterwards.
+Most dogs learn to eat with an e-collar but in some cases, it’s too tricky.
+To make mealtimes a breeze, it’s OK to remove it for eating and put it back on immediately afterward.
 Be sure to keep an eye on them when the cone is off.

 05: Safe fun is encouraged

 Don’t feel guilty for enforcing the e-collar.
 It’s necessary for your pet’s speedy (and safe) recovery to keep it on at all times (with the possible exception of meals).
 And your pup can still have safe fun — follow the doctor’s orders when it comes to playtime, but make sure to still keep things fun.